open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 #### Dangerous

 If your car moves over dangerous terrain you roll 1 control check for each move or advance action that includes moving through the terrain.
+If the shape of the terrain does not allow you to place your car part way through the terrain, you may only move through the terrain if you have sufficient movement to completely move past it, otherwise it is treated as Solid terrain.

 #### Destructible

 Any terrain with the destructible keyword counts as having Defence of 3, Toughness of 3, and 1 Hit Point.
 If reduced to 0 Hit Points it is removed from the table.
+Destructible terrain is also usually Solid or Dangerous.

+#### Ramps

+Ramps are a special type of terrain that allows your cars to make large jumps.
+Ramps should have a marked area where cars can move onto the ramp, and move into any other part of a ramp is treated as moving into solid terrain.

+When a car moves into contact with the ramp, the move action it is doing immediately ends.
+The car then moves up to 12 inches directly forward, ignoring any intervening terrain or cars until the end of the movement.
+If the model cannot be placed due to solid terrain it is removed from the game as it is wrecked.

+At the end of the cars movement it takes a control check.

 ## Building a Team